ChristianHallerX/DataScienceProjects/Equinor_Volve_LogML/README.md

 - 15_9-F-11A
 - 15_9-F-11B

-The .LAS contain the following feature columns:
+The .LAS files contain the following feature columns:

 | Name   | Unit             | Description                                                   | Read More |
 |--------|------------------|---------------------------------------------------------------|-----------|